Nearly 39 million people in the United States get migraines annually.

 The Four Stages of a Migraine

-Migraines, which can strike people of any age, have four distinct phases: the prodrome, the aura, the attack and the post-drome.
+Migraines, which can strike people of any age, have four distinct phases: the prodrome, the aura, the attack, and the post-drome.
 However, not everyone who gets a migraine goes through each stage.
+Learning about these stages can help individuals feel more in control and aware of what’s happening in their body.

 Prodrome